najnesnaj/pinetime-zephyr/docs/drivers/cst816s.md

 ## Overview

 the Hynitron cst816s is a touchscreen.
-In zephyr doesn’t handle touchscreens yet.
+Zephyr doesn't handle touchscreens yet.
 In order to investigate, the touchscreen driver has been created as a sensor.
 In fact it senses your finger ;)

 ## Requirements

-for this sensor does not exist any driver, so here’s what I did to create one under zephyr
+for this sensor does not exist any driver, so here's what I did to create one under zephyr

 adapt CMakeLists.txt
 adapt Kconfig